girlscript/winter-of-contributing/C_CPP/Data Structures/Standard Template Library (Vectors, Maps etc)/readme.md

             }
         }
     }
+# Function to delete an element from the queue
     void deletion(){
         int a,b;
-        if(isempty()==1){
+	// As queue is empty, elements will be deleted if(isempty()==1){
         printf("queue is empty");
         }
         else
         {
+	// remove one item
         a=PQ[0][F];
         b=PQ[1][F];
         printf("\ndeleted element is:%d and priority is %d",a,b);